nsnyder1992/OrderProcessingSystem/README.md

 ![Chef Work Flow](/images/ChefChart.png)

-1. The Chef will take the next order at the head of the Queue and place it into the inProcessList
+1. If an order is present in the orderQueue, the Chef will take the order at the head of the Queue and place it into the inProcessList
+2. The order start time is set
-2. Then the Chef prepare order according to RecipeSteps and set the start time of the order
+3. Then the Chef prepares order according to RecipeSteps for each item in order
-3. Once Recipe is done the Chef will remove that order from the
+4. Once Recipes for each item on the order is done, then the Chef can remove order from the inProcessList and move to completedQueue
+5. The Chef will then take the next order from the head of the Queue and start the process again

 #### Waiter Work Flow with regard to Order Processing

-This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
-If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
-The Cashier Workflow is the following:
+A "Waiter" User will be able to move a order from the completedQueue to the deliveredList and if the customer is satisfied delete the order from the list.
+If the customer is dissatisfied the "Waiter" will put a new order with items with quality issue back to the front of the orderQueue.
+The Waiter Workflow is the following:

 ![Waiter Work Flow](/images/WaiterChart1.png)

-1. Cashier creates a new instance of the Order class using createOrder()
-2. uses an Order.addItem() method to add an item to the Order
-3. uses a Order.removeItem() method to remove an item, if total quantity not < 0
-4. uses an Order.addCombo() method to add items within a combo
-5. uses a Order.removeCombo() method to remove an item, if total quantity not < 0
-6. when customer is satisfied the Cashier can send order to order queue
-7. If customer decided to change the order and it is still within the orderQueue then the Cashier can update
+1. The Waiter waits for an order to appear in the orderQueue.
+2. Once there, the waiter will take the first order in the Queue and deliver it to the customer, and place the order in the deliveredList
+3. After some amount of time, the waiter will need to check with the customer and see if everything is ok
-8. If customer decided to delete the order and it is still within the orderQueue then the Cashier can update
+4. If ok, the Waiter can delete the order from the deliveredList
+5. If not ok, the Waiter will need to make a new order made up of the items with quality issues and place it at the beginning of the orderQueue

 ## Controllers